Today, a secure retirement is out of reach for thousands of Coloradans, especially those who work for small businesses.

 - The median retirement account balance for all working families is $2,500, and the median for those aged 55-64 only have about $14,500 in retirement savings.

 - The average monthly Social Security benefit in Colorado is only $1,235 per month.
-While Social Security is a critical piece of the puzzle, it is not enough savings to ensure people can live independently as they get older.
+While Social Security is a critical piece of the puzzle, it alone is not enough to ensure people can live independently as they get older.

 In addition, a scientific opinion poll commissioned by AARP in 2016 shows a strong majority of Colorado’s small business owners support the creation of a privately-managed, state retirement savings program that would allow employees to save for their financial future.
 Small business owners also believe offering such a program would give their business a competitive edge by allowing them to attract and retain a high-quality workforce.